DeckofAdventures/TheGame/docs/1_Mechanics/04_Powers.md

 **Keen Eye**

-- Description: Youâ€™re especially adept at taking in the world around you.
+- Description: You’re especially adept at taking in the world around you.
 - Mechanic: When you make a Detection check to observe the world around you (visual, auditory or olfactory), draw with the Upper Hand.
 - Type: Passive
     - XP Cost: 1